deltaclock/blog/content/posts/cross_compile_frida/index.md

 This can be summed up in 3 steps:

 1) Clone https://github.com/frida/frida.git in a folder.
-2) Run `./configure` script specifying the components to enable/disable and the _suffix_ of our cross compiler under the `--host=` switch.
+2) Run the `./configure` script specifying the components to enable/disable and the _suffix_ of our cross-compiler under the `--host=` switch.
 3) Compile everything into a single binary with `make`.

 #### More frustrations

 > While I wish I wouldn't have to write this section, it may be useful in case anyone else faces these problems in the future.

 Remember earlier, I've chosen for my toolchain the latest version of GCC compiler 14.2.
-Turns out, with every GCC release greater than version 6, the resulting `frida-server` binary depended on the `libatomic.so` library which didn't exist on my embedded device.
+Turns out, with every GCC release greater than version 6, the resulting `frida-server` binary depended on the `libatomic.so` library, which didn't exist on my embedded device.

 This library requirement presumably originated from the [openssl](https://github.com/frida/openssl) dependency of Frida.
-Reading the [code](https://github.com/frida/openssl/blob/ca4781aaf7910b623d3ae21c6a017e7e9ca6936c/include/internal/tsan_assist.h#L51) responsible for adding support for atomic operations, let me to believe that defining the preprocessor variable `__STDC_NO_ATOMICS__` would make _openssl_ fallback to using locks, removing the `libatomic` requirement albeit making the code somewhat slower.
+Reading the [code](https://github.com/frida/openssl/blob/ca4781aaf7910b623d3ae21c6a017e7e9ca6936c/include/internal/tsan_assist.h#L51) responsible for adding support for atomic operations, let me to believe that defining the preprocessor variable `__STDC_NO_ATOMICS__` would make _openssl_ fallback to using locks, removing the `libatomic` requirement, albeit making the code somewhat slower.

 > The only way I've found to add a preprocessor variable, without patching Frida's build scripts, was to append meson options to the `./configure` script.
 Environment variables like `CFLAGS` or `CXXFLAGS` weren't picked up.\
 > Example: `./configure --switch1 --switch2 -- -Dc_args="-D__STDC_NO_ATOMICS__=1"`

-Unfortunately, this wasn't enough, while I could see `__STDC_NO_ATOMICS__` being defined in openssl's compilation command line, the resulting ELF **still** depended on `libatomic`.
+Unfortunately, this wasn't enough; while I could see `__STDC_NO_ATOMICS__` being defined in openssl's compilation command line, the resulting ELF **still** depended on `libatomic`.
 To overcome this problem, I decided to use GCC version 6, the same GCC version that the `libc` found on my target device was compiled with.

 ### Crosstool-NG - Dockerfile

 The following `Dockerfile` includes all previously described steps for compiling a `frida-server` for my target device.\
-Running the command `docker build -o . .` should save a `frida-server` in the current directory.
+Running the command `docker build -o . .` should save a `frida-server` binary in the current directory.

 ```Dockerfile
 FROM node:18 AS builder